ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode38](images/xchaincode38.png)

 This time select `Launch Smart Contract (cp-magnetocorp-contract-javascript)`.
-Please note your project folder name may be slightly different so you will your project folder name appear in parenthesis.
+Please note your project folder name may be slightly different.
+You will see your project folder name appear in parenthesis.

 ![VSCode-xchaincode43](images/xchaincode43.png)